DivyamSamarwal/Techsaurus/docs/doc1.md

 ---
 id: doc1
-title: Style Guide
+title: Example
-sidebar_label: Style Guide
+sidebar_label: How to make docs?
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).